airyhq/airy/docs/docs/guides/contributing-connectors.md

 :::

 `Airy Core` is fundamentally a collection of components.
-When you install Airy, you install a set of "Core" components which create the minimum infrastructure to install other components.
-These "core" components are:
+When you install `Airy Core`, you install a set of *core* components which create the minimum infrastructure to install other components and begin using the platform.
+These core components are:

 1. airy-controller
 2. api-admin